moveii/reminder/README.md

 Don't forget to always rebuild and redeploy the application after making changes to the files.

 ### Replacements
 In [`replacements.rmd`](server/src/main/resources/replacements.rmd), you can specify replacement words for other words.
-For instance, `Networking=NW` would mean that `NW` will be replaced with `NW`.
+For instance, `Networking=NW` would mean that `NW` will be replaced with `Networking`.
 Replacement matching is case insensitive.
 So you can enter `nw` too.
 You can also specify word groups for replacement: `eating=go eating`, for instance.

 ### Definitions
 In [`definitons.rmd`](server/src/main/resources/definitions.rmd), you can specify definitions or synonyms for system understood words and numbers.
 For instance, `1=one` would mean that the application understands `one` too.
 Definitions are case insensitive.
 You do not have to specify definitions or synonyms.
 You can use any of the following by default (list of all system understood words and digits):